sermon: Leadership and the Covenants (Part Twelve)

 Given 23-Jul-16; Sermon #1333; 71 minutes

-John Ritenbaugh, warning that, as culture deteriorates, the church will be 'exposed' as the enemy, encourages us to make sure that the foundations of what we believe are secure.
+As the culture deteriorates, the church will be identified as the enemy.
+We must make sure that the foundations of what we believe are secure.
 Consequently, we need to take notice of the law of first mention in Genesis to pick up the pattern of God's dealing with His creation.
 The great worldwide Flood has to be looked at through God's perspective, a merciful intervention preventing humankind from becoming hopelessly conditioned by Satanic orientation, to the point of no return.
 At the time of the Flood, all of mankind's thoughts were continuously evil.
 We are reaching that point again.
-Sin in exponentially compounding and every intent of the heart is evil continually, contaminating the outer behavior, fashioning millions and millions of beings in Satan's image.
+Sin is exponentially compounding and every intent of the heart is evil continually, contaminating the outer behavior, fashioning millions and millions of beings in Satan's image.
 With the Flood, God rescued these hapless beings from becoming irretrievably depraved.
 There will be no more floods to wipe out the entire population of the earth, but the future cleansing and purging will be by unquenchable fire, when all evil will be dissolved to make way for new heavens and a new earth.
 The first use of the word grace in Scripture is in context with the rescuing of Noah, a preacher of righteousness from the line of Seth, including Lamech and Methuselah (whose name means "when he is gone, then he will come").
 None of the line of preachers of righteousness (all converted people) perished in the flood.
 After Methuselah had died, Noah, the tenth in the line of the preachers of righteousness, whose name means comfort, provided physical deliverance for mankind, enabling it to survive the flood.
 When we realize that everything God has done from the creation of the earth (with its habitable environment and its resources) to the present time is a demonstration of His grace, we realize that salvation is His ultimate gift.
-As Noah's family was saved from th

 I am having a hard time getting away from Noah, so we are going to continue with him and the surroundings that he was born into and raised up in.
 Please turn to Psalm 11.
 This has much to do with the sermon today, and much to do with our lives, especially as we continue to move into the fulfillment of the prophecies that Jesus made regarding the times of the end.